 FlawsDtect Inc. is a mid-sized technology company specializing in software development and cyber security solutions.
 With a growing client base and ambitious expansion plans, the organization seeks to optimize its financial strategies while maintaining accurate financial records.

-Interaction and Collaboration between the CFO and Controller
+Interaction and Collaboration between the CFO and Controller in Financial Management

 The CFO and the Controller collaborate to ensure the organization’s financial health performs optimally and work in cohesion in the following areas: